tristandatascience/llm_zoomcamp_project/README.md

 ## Usage

 1. In the user interface, use the "Upload PDF" tab to upload your documents.
-2. Switch to the "Chat" tab to start asking questions about your document content.
+2. Switch to the "Chat" tab to start asking questions about your document content and let a feedback.
 3. You can view feedback statistics in the "Feedback and Statistics" tab.

 ## Configuration